PanickingLynx/LookupPy/README.md

 ### How do I set it up?

 To setup AkumaPy, you must have Tor installed and the SOCKS Port must be configured.
-You can do this like so (as root):
+You can do this like so:
 ```
-apt install tor
+sudo apt install tor
-service tor start
+sudo service tor start
-nano /etc/tor/torrc
+sudo nano /etc/tor/torrc
 ```

 In here we uncomment the Lines: